teroyks/knowledge/apple/mac/images.md

 The command-line tool `sips` ([Scriptable image prosessing system](https://ss64.com/osx/sips.html)) is a versatile tool for querying or modifying raster images and color profiles.

-- [example script](scripts/img-pad-width.fish) that pads an image to a given width while preserving height
+- [example function](scripts/img-pad-width.fish) that pads an image with white to a given width while preserving height